easy30/easy-task/README.md

 ![log](docs/images/logEn.png)

-Click "Edit" to view or modify the task configuration.
+Click "Modify" to view or modify the task configuration.
 The system is based on spring, and the bean name "demoPlugin" is a built-in spring bean.<br/>
 Click "Stop" to stop the task.
 - For the service system applying, see below how to apply to the “spring boot” and “sring mvc” applications.